Code-Institute-Submissions/wakey001-Endless-Rock-Paper-Scissors_FebResub/readme.md

 ## Ux
 ***
 ### User Goals
-* A website filled with relevant content
+* The game should have relevant content
-* A website easy to use on all platforms
+* The game should be easy to use on all platforms
-* Appealing to all users ,not just car geeks
+* The game should be intuitive and look modern
-* The website should be fun, exciting
+* The game should be fun, exciting
-* The user should learn without realising
+* The game should work without fault or glitches

 ### User Stories
-* As a user I want the site to be easy to navigate
+* As a user I want the game to be easy to navigate
-* As a user I want the site to have useful information
+* As a user I want the game to have useful information
-* As a user I want to be excited by the content
+* As a user I want the game to be exciting
-* As a user I want the  conten to be visually stimulating
+* As a user I want the game to be visually stimulating
-* As a user I want the site to be current and modern in design
+* As a user I want the game to be current and modern in design

 ### Site Owners Goals
-* Stand out from the competition
+* To have a working game which is fun to use
-* Users to use the search fuction to look for a car ,proves engagement .
+* The game sould be easy and fun to use
-* Potentially build up the site for various models if successfull
+* The code should be easy enough to read as to be potentially upgraded or extened to include other weapons such as spock or lizard in the future
 ***

-### User Requirements And Expextations
+### User Requirements And Expectations
 ***
 #### Requirements
-* Easy to navigate via the menu
+* Easy to play and understand who is winning
 * Relevant quality content
-* Clear information
+* Clear rules in footer
 * Visually appealing
 ####  Expectations
-* The user expects links to open in a new tab
+* The user expects the game to be fun
-* The user expects the site to entertain them
+* The user expects the game to entertain them
-* The user expects the site to react smoothly with minimal lag
+* The user expects the game to react smoothly with minimal lag
-* The user expects the site to be visually appealing
+* The user expects the game to be visually appealing
 ***
 ### Design choices